-If a grant is awarded to your project, the lead applicant must have a functional bank account that can receive international funds when the project starts.
+If a grant is awarded to your project, the lead applicant must have a functional bank account that can receive funds in PKR when the project starts.
+Where applicable, any partner based outside of Pakistan would be required to have a functional bank account able to receive GBP.
 The lead applicant should also be prepared to produce regular financial and progress reports followed by an evaluation report at the end of the project.
 British Council is prohibited from making payments to any individuals, organisations or financial institutions that are subject to UK sanctions.
-Further information can be located on the UK government portal here